 Depending on where you live, there are up to 11 different types of Supplement plans available.
 The plan types are labeled A-N, and each offers a different set of benefits at a different price.
-While these plans are sold by private insurance companies, they are regulated by the federal government, and each plan of a certain letter type must include the same coverage regardless of which carrier you purchase it from.
+While private companies sell these plans, they federal government regulates them.
+As such, each plan of a certain letter type must include the same coverage.
+This is true regardless of which carrier you purchase it from.
 You can see a more detailed breakdown of these plan types and the benefits they include in the following article.

-Because they are sold by private companies, the monthly premiums on these plans can vary, ranging from $60 to $500 depending on your gender, age, health status, and tobacco use.
+Because they are sold by private companies, the monthly premiums on these plans can vary.
+They typically range from $60 to $500 depending on your gender, age, health status, and tobacco use.
 You can learn more about the differences between Medicare Advantage and Medicare Supplement plans in the video below.

 Medicare Part D (Prescription Drug Plans)

 Prescription drugs are one of the biggest costs most people will face while on Medicare.
-And even if you aren’t taking any prescriptions when you first become eligible for Medicare, it is more than likely that you will at some point in the future.
-In fact, the average Medicare enrollee takes takes 5 prescriptions per day, and the Medicare program itself spends over $100 billion on pharmaceuticals each year.
+Even if you aren’t taking any prescriptions when you first become eligible for Medicare, it is more than likely that you will at some point in the future.
+In fact, the average Medicare enrollee takes takes 5 prescriptions per day.
+The Medicare program itself spends over $100 billion on pharmaceuticals each year.

-Unfortunately, despite the prevalence of prescription drugs, the cost of these medications is not covered under Original Medicare.
-To get coverage for your prescription drugs, you’ll either need a Medicare Part D plan (or a Medicare Advantage plan that includes Part D prescription drug coverage.)
+Unfortunately, despite the prevalence of prescription drugs, Original Medicare does not cover the cost of these medications.
+To get coverage for your prescription drugs, you’ll either need a Medicare Part D plan or a Medicare Advantage plan that includes Part D prescription drug coverage.

-Part D plans are sold by private insurance companies as an optional addition to Original Medicare, and each plan has its own formulary, which is the list of drugs it covers.
+Private insurance companies sell Medicare Part D plans as an optional supplement to Original Medicare.
+Each Part D plan has its own formulary, which is the list of drugs it covers.
 When selecting a Part D plan, it is incredibly important to ensure that the drugs you are currently taking or plan to take in the near future are covered under your plan’s formulary.
-Otherwise, you could be left holding the bill for your drugs, which could quickly wreak havoc on your budget.
+Otherwise, you will be left holding the bill for your drugs.
+This could quickly wreak havoc on your budget.